Gustavinho (footballer, born 2001)

-Gustavo César Mendonça Gravino (born 29 October 2001), commonly known as Gustavinho, is a Brazilian footballer who plays as a midfielder for América Mineiro.
+Gustavo César Mendonça Gravino (born 29 October 2001), commonly known as Gustavinho, is a Brazilian footballer who plays as a midfielder for Athletic.

 Club career

 Born in Juiz de Fora, Minas Gerais, Gustavinho joined Cruzeiro's youth setup at the age of 13, from hometown side Sport Juiz de Fora.
 Released by the club in 2017, he stayed three months without a club before joining América Mineiro.

 On 12 November 2020, Gustavinho renewed his contract until December 2022.
 He made his professional debut the following 9 January, coming on as a late substitute for Juninho in a 4–0 Série B home routing of Vitória.